TokTok/spec/spec.md

 data packets.
 TCP OOB packets are used in this case since the relay most likely has the peer connected but it has not sent a routing request to connect to us.

-`TCP_connections` is used as the bridge between individual TCP_client instances and `net_crypto`, or the bridge between individual connections and something that requires an interface that looks like one connection.
+`TCP_connections` is used as the bridge between individual `TCP_client` instances and `net_crypto`, or the bridge between individual connections and something that requires an interface that looks like one connection.

-# TCP_server.txt
+# TCP server

-The TCP server in tox has the goal of acting like a TCP relay between clients who cannot connect directly to each other or who for some reason are limited to using the TCP protocol to connect to each other.
-TCP_server is typically run only on actual server machines but any Tox client could host one as the api to run one is exposed through the tox.h api.
+The TCP server in tox has the goal of acting like a TCP relay between clients who cannot connect directly to each other or who for some reason are limited to using the TCP protocol to connect to each other. `TCP_server` is typically run only on actual server machines but any Tox client could host one as the api to run one is exposed through the tox.h api.